microsoft/SciStanPy/docs/_sources/index.rst.txt

    # Evaluate model fit with posterior predictive checks
    mle_inference.run_ppc()

-Additional methods exposed by the :py:class:`~scistanpy.model.results.mle.MLEInferenceRes` can be found in its :doc:`associated documentation <api/model/results/mle>`.
-Note that the MLEInferenceRes class also exposes the `inference_obj` instance variable, which is an `arviz.InferenceData <https://python.arviz.org/en/latest/api/generated/arviz.InferenceData.html>_` object containing the samples drawn from the model.
-This can be used to interface directly with the `ArviZ ecosystem <https://python.arviz.org/en/latest/index.html>_` for analysis of Bayesian models.
+Additional methods exposed by the :py:class:`~scistanpy.model.results.mle.MLEInferenceRes` class can be found in its :doc:`associated documentation <api/model/results/mle>`.
+Note that the :py:class:`~scistanpy.model.results.mle.MLEInferenceRes` class also exposes the ``inference_obj`` instance variable, which is an `arviz\.InferenceData <https://python.arviz.org/en/latest/api/generated/arviz.InferenceData.html>`_ object containing the samples drawn from the model.
+This can be used to interface directly with the `ArviZ ecosystem <https://python.arviz.org/en/latest/index.html>`_ for analysis of Bayesian models.

 The most notable feature of SciStanPy--and, indeed, the inspiration for its name--is its ability to automatically write and execute `Stan <https://mc-stan.org/>`_ programs.
-As with SciStanPy's PyTorch's integration, Stan functionality can be accessed at both the model and inference levels.
-To access an object representing a Stan model, run the following:
+As with SciStanPy's PyTorch integration, Stan functionality can be accessed at both the two levels of granularity.
+At the lower level, to access an object representing a Stan model, run the following:

 .. code-block:: python